Table of Contents

 |

-| Case Management | Scheduling, notices, issue administrative dispositions, procedural compliance. |
+| Case Management | Scheduling, notices, Administrative Dispositions, procedural compliance. |

-| Evidence Compilation | Gather/organize relevant information. |
+| Evidence Compilation | Gather/organize and review relevant information. |

 | Procedural Oversight | Ensure consistent application of procedures, establish trained pool of hearing panelists, designate hearing panelists. |

-| Question Facilitation | Manage questioning process. |
+| Question Facilitation | Administer Hearing procedures and manage questioning process. |

-| Record Maintenance | Maintain official records. |
+| Record Maintenance | Maintain official conduct records. |

 Appendix C - Sanctioning Guidelines Matrix and Factors